String gardens are an easy and beautiful way to bring plants into your home, no matter how small your space

 By Branka Prica

-They may look pretty fancy, but you’d be surprised: creating and caring for string gardens is easier than you think, and of course, they make for eye catching interiors, especially when various lengths of string are used to create gardens at different levels.
+They may look pretty fancy, but you’d be surprised: creating and caring for string gardens for the home is easier than you think.
+And of course, they make for eye catching interiors, especially when various lengths of string are used to create gardens at different levels.
 All you need is some plants, some string, and you’re ready to go!

 These floating gardens in the photos are the brainchild of Dutch artist and gardener Fedor Van der Valk, who discovered these self-supporting, hanging plant structures almost by mistake.
 Initially, he was endeavouring to make animated videos with crocheted landscapes, and so he created a kind of 3-dimensional spiderweb covered in moss and grass.